LucieRappHenry/PFTree/README.md

-Warning : this script considers hdf5 is already installed, if not please, copy paste "sudo apt-get install libhdf5-openmpi-dev" in your console.
+Warning : this script considers hdf5 and hypre are already installed, if not please, copy paste "sudo apt-get install libhdf5-openmpi-dev" for hdf5 and "sudo apt-get install hypre-dev" for hypre in your console.

 clone this repository in your home : git clone https://github.com/LucieRappHenry/PFTree.git